Labour theory of value

 - “The things which have the greatest value in use have frequently little or no value in exchange; and, on the contrary, those which have the greatest value in exchange have frequently little or no value in use.
 Nothing is more useful than water: but it will purchase scarce anything; scarce anything can be had in exchange for it.
 A diamond, on the contrary, has scarce any value in use; but a very great quantity of other goods may frequently be had in exchange for it.”

 The labour theory of value (“LTV”) argues that the economic value of a good or service is determined by the total amount of “socially necessary labour” required to produce it.
-A staple of Marxist theory, the LTV stands in contrast to the neoclassical model of value — the one typically subscribed to by venal capitalist running dogs etc. — that the value of a good or service is whatever someone else is prepared to pay for it.
+A staple of Marxist theory, the LTV stands in contrast to the neoclassical model of value — the one typically subscribed to by venal capitalist running dogs etc., as as articulated by their spiritual Godfather Adam Smith, above — that the value of a good or service is whatever someone else is prepared to pay for it.

 Cue long-winded diatribes, from either side, about those who know the price of everything, the value of nothing, and so forth.